Friday, 29 March 2024

 She writes, “A defining moment that is neither beginning nor end, partition continues to influence how the peoples and states of postcolonial South Asia envisage their past, present and future.”

 Hindus don't give a shit about partition.
 Few of us were affected.
-Indeed, if districts of West Bengal turn Muslim on Mamta's watch and Hindus have to flee, we will simply have a good laugh at the plight of the virtue signalling buddhijivi.
+Indeed, if districts of West Bengal turn Muslim on Mamta's watch and Hindus have to flee, we will simply have a good laugh at the plight of the virtue signaling buddhijivi.

 After the Second World War, Britain simply no longer had the resources with which to control its greatest imperial asset,